 Put marks (numbers) on your memory cards and batteries.
 This will ease the management of the backup and charging process.

-However, memory cards should be capable of storing the pictures of your trip in the case a backup is not possible.
+However, memory cards should be capable of storing all your pictures of your trip in the case a backup on a PC is not possible.
+Depending on your gear and luck, you may easily end up with 5k pictures to store.

 Make sure you can distinguish your gear from others.
-As a matter of fact, it is not unlikely that you will have to share plugs with other photographers when recharging your batteries (in a car or in a shared room).
+As a matter of fact, it is not unlikely that you will have to share plugs with other photographers when recharging your batteries (in a car or in a shared room at the hotel).

 Have a plug to allow charging multiple devices (laptop, batteries, phone...) at once: very often, you will have electricity only a few hours a day.
-Try to make the best out of it.
+Try to make the best out of it to charge multiple devices at once.

-Here is my list of essential items I would carry in my hand luggage (around 12-16 kg!):
+Here is my list of essential items I would have in my carry-on luggages (one rucksack + underseat bag):

 1 international plug converter